SocSIM/SocSIM/README.md

    + Unit Tests.
    + Creation of common modules.
    + Automatic documentation generation.
    + Readability of code and easy of use(between clarity and speed, we should choose clarity).
-+ Input\Output of program.
-Database of simulations.
-In other word we should somehow track I/O of program for reproducing or postprocessing of results.
-And as experience shows it is a 60% of problem.
-Should we use some databases or immediately process results and save them in form of posts(like Jupyter or Mathematica)?
-Also those "posts" should be on website or github wiki?

 Advanced topics:
 + How we can apply [Keras](https://github.com/keras-team/keras)?
 Predictions, finding hidden parameters, etc.
-+ How about quantum algorithms?

 ### 0.2 Commitments